 The libname function points to a directory of data files, and associates a name with that set of data.
 The name refers to an object of class 'lib', which at its heart is a named list.
 When the libname function executes, it will load all the data in the directory into the list, and assign the file name (without extension) as the list item name.
 Data can be accessed using list syntax, or loaded directly into the local environment using the lib_load function.

 The libname function provides several data engines to read data of different types.
 For example, there is an engine for Excel files, and another engine for SAS® datasets.
 The engines are identified by the extension of the file type they handle.
-The available engines are 'rds', 'RData', 'rda', 'csv', 'xlsx', 'xls', 'sas7bdat', 'xpt', and 'dbf'.
+The available engines are 'rds', 'RData', 'rda', 'csv', 'xlsx', 'xls', 'sas7bdat', 'xpt', 'dbf', and 'parquet'.
 Once an engine has been assigned to a library, all other read/write operations will be performed by that engine.

 The data engines largely hide file import details from you.
 The purpose of the libname function is to make it easy to import a set of related data files that follow standard conventions.
 The function assumes that the data has file extensions that match the file type, and then makes further assumptions based on each type of file.
 As a result, there are very few import options on the libname function.
 If your data does not follow standard conventions, it is recommended that you import your data using a package that gives you more control over import options.